Why study MSc Economics at Lancaster?

 The knowledge you will derive from the course is useful for further study of firms and markets as well as the effects of regulatory and legal systems (such as antitrust law or competitive policies) upon firms, and how firms operate under regulatory and legal regimes.
 The knowledge is also useful in further study of the internal operation of firms.
 All these topics are generally covered in the field of Industrial Organisation.
 Topics covered in this field are useful not only for academic consideration but also in private enterprises, including financial and legal institutions, Federal and state regulatory agencies, and in international trade.

 The final part studies banking and monetary policy in the international context, including the balance of payments and exchange rates.
-There is a particular focus on problems in the eurozone and the operation of the Eurosystem of central banks.
+It focuses particularly on problems in the Eurozone and the operation of the Eurosystem of central banks.

-Throughout this course, the treatment will generally be non-technical and will be based on the observation of institutional practices and their implications.
+Throughout this module, the treatment will generally be non-technical and based on observing institutional practices and their implications.

 Modern labour markets are considerably affected by large-scale shocks such as natural disasters, conflicts within and between nations and criminal behaviour.
 Labour markets are also affected by Government policies such as family policies and policies to support low-paid and unemployed workers.
 This module explores these themes in the context of imperfect labour markets where firms have product market power.
 Relevant theories and empirical evidence are brought to bear to examine selected issues in the operations of labour markets.